 Early detection is key when it comes to treating breast cancer.
-A new study released in August reinforces what the American College of Radiology and Novant Health has been recommending all along – breast screening for women should begin at age 40, possibly earlier for those at higher risk.
+A key study reinforces what the American College of Radiology and Novant Health has been recommending all along – breast screening for women should begin at age 40, possibly earlier for those at higher risk.
 The study, published in Cancer, found that yearly mammograms between the age of 40 and 80 can reduce breast cancer deaths by 40 percent.

 In addition to yearly screening mammograms, there are several other things women can do to make sure their breasts are healthy.